the-sushi/ss/CONTRIBUTING.md

 After some point in time, feature requests stop being accepted.
 See the code style section.

 ## Code style violation or suggestion?
 Use GitHub's issue reporting feature with no template.
-DO not email me for this (even if you don't have an account).
+Do not email me for this (even if you don't have an account).

 ## Code style:
 Anything that should be accessible globally goes in `globals.h`, this may be hard to work with in larger projects, but for small ones like this it works great.